18F/charlie/README.md

 Itching for a day off and want to know when the next holiday is?
 Charlie knows all the (standard, recurring) holidays!
 Just say `@charlie when is the next holiday` and Charlie will let you know.

+##### Handbook search

+Wondering if the [TTS Handbook](https://handbook.tts.gsa.gov) has useful information for a particular topic but don't want to open your browser?
+Charlie can help!
+Just say `@handbook terms` and Charlie will search the Handbook for `terms` for you (replace `terms` with whatever you want).
+If it finds anything, it'll post links in a threaded response to your request.

 ##### HugMe